Climate Change Indicators in the United States

 - The extent of snow cover has varied from year to year.
 The average area covered by snow has ranged from 3.0 million to 3.6 million square miles, with the minimum value occurring in 1998 and the maximum in 1978 (see Figure 1).

-- Looking at averages by decade suggests that the extent of North America covered by snow has decreased somewhat over time.
-The average extent for the most recent decade (2002-2011) was 3.21 million square miles, which is 3 percent (100,000 square miles) smaller than the average extent during the first 10 years of measurement (1972-1981) (see Figure 1).
+- Between 1972 and 2013, the average extent of North American snow cover decreased at a rate of about 3,500 square miles per year.
+The average area covered by snow during the most recent decade (2004–2013) was 3.21 million square miles, which is about 4 percent smaller than the average extent during the first 10 years of measurement (1972–1981)—a difference of 120,000 square miles, or approximately an area the size of New Mexico (see Figure 1).

-- The largest decreases in snow cover have occurred in spring and summer, whereas fall snow cover has remained fairly steady and winter cover appears to have increased slightly in recent years (see Figure 2).
+- Decreases in snow cover have largely occurred in spring and summer, whereas fall and winter snow cover have remained fairly steady over the time period studied (see Figure 2).
 Spring and summer snow cover can have a particularly important influence on water supplies.

 Snow cover refers to the amount of land covered by snow at any given time.
 Naturally, it is influenced by the amount of precipitation that falls as snow.
 Air temperature also plays a role because it determines whether precipitation falls as snow or rain, and it affects the rate at which snow on the ground will melt.
 As temperature and precipitation patterns change, so can the overall area covered by snow.

 Snow cover is not just something that is affected by climate change; it also exerts an influence on climate.
-Because snow is white, it reflects much of the sunlight that hits it.
-In contrast, darker surfaces such as open water absorb more light and heat up more quickly.
+Because snow is white, it only absorbs a small portion of the sunlight that hits it (10 to 20 percent in the case of fresh snow), and it reflects the rest back to space.
+In contrast, darker surfaces such as bare ground and open water absorb the majority of the energy they receive and heat up more quickly.
 In this way, the overall amount of snow cover affects patterns of heating and cooling over the Earth's surface.
-More snow means more energy reflects back to space, while less snow cover means the Earth will absorb more heat and become warmer.
+More snow means more energy reflects back to space, resulting in cooling, while less snow cover means more energy is absorbed at the Earth's surface, resulting in warming.

 On a more local scale, snow cover is important for many plants and animals.
 For example, some plants rely on a protective blanket of snow to insulate them from sub-freezing winter temperatures.
 Humans and ecosystems also rely on snowmelt to replenish streams and ground water.